Safe Hiking Behavior

 Select your tour so that, if bad weather threatens, you will already be at a mountain hut, or able to return to the valley at any time.
 Especially if you are hiking with children, you should always assume your hike will take longer than usual.

 For your hike to be a wonderful experience, you will need to bring along a few pieces of basic equipment.
-Only when you have the right gear, can you be sure you won’t end up with blisters or get seriously chilled.
+Only when you have the right gear, you can be sure you won’t end up with blisters or get seriously chilled.

 We recommend having the following items with you on every hike you take: